abagames/joys-of-small-game-development-en/restrictions/one_button.md

 [![BAMBOO](https://github.com/abagames/crisp-game-lib-games/raw/main/docs/bamboo/screenshot.gif)](https://abagames.github.io/crisp-game-lib-games/?bamboo)

-Pressing the button renders players invulnerable to bamboo, letting them slip through and bounce between bamboo shoots, facilitating rapid bamboo cutting.
+Pressing the button allows the player to pass through the bamboo and quickly cut through it by bouncing between the bamboos.

 #### Other Special Mechanisms